 Propy aims to solve the problems of purchasing property remotely.
 Propy’s smart contracts create secure connections between the seller, buyer, realtors, title agent and notary to enable the seamless purchase of real estate online.

-Act 205 enables the creation and regulation of personal information protection companies (PIPCs) and blockchain-based limited liability companies (BBLLCs).
+We have read from source that act 205 enables the creation and regulation of personal information protection companies (PIPCs) and blockchain-based limited liability companies (BBLLCs).
 Act 205 also allows Propy to move forward with creating new software for title management.
 Powered by Blockchain technology, the software protects public data through decentralized storage and key management system.

 “This new legislation holds the promise of making government more efficient, cost-effective and ultimately saving Vermonters money,” said Gov. Scott.
 “I thank South Burlington’s partner, Propy and its CEO Natalia for spearheading this project and for being here with us today.”